Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - New York's games have gone over 52 points in just one opportunity this season.

-- Sunday's over/under is 0.3 points lower than the two team's combined 52.3 points per game average.
+- The two teams combine to average 52.3 points per game, 0.3 more than the total in this contest.

-- This contest's over/under is 3.9 points more than the 48.1 these two squads combine to allow per game this season.
+- This contest's over/under is 3.9 points greater than the 48.1 these two squads combine to allow per game this season.

-- The Cowboys and their opponents have scored an average of 52.6 points per game in 2020, 0.6 more than Sunday's total.
+- The average total in Cowboys games this season is 52.6, 0.6 points above Sunday's total of 52.

 - In 2020, games involving the Giants have averaged a total of 43.1 points, 8.9 fewer than this game's set over/under.